MetaverseRPN-LLC/RPForge-Issue-Tracker/tutorial.md

 >
 >If something doesn't work and involves an item or a character with spaces in its name try putting " these around it like "this" to signal to the bot where one thing ends and the other begins

+**Any time you are confused as to how to use a command or want to see subcommands for a command, please look at the help for that command, for example**

+> rp!help bank
+> rp!help character assume
+> rp!help

+The help can provide instant information on using commands.
+If a command does not appear to be listed, it is probably a subcommand of another command!

 Now that thats out of the way lets get into how to use those things

 ## Managing Settings and Setting Up a Server

+RPGBot is configurable, and provides many options to fit your server needs.

+### Language

+> rp!settings setlanguage <language>

+You can use this command to set the bot to use a certain language for your server.
+See the help on the command for details, currently the bot supports several languages including english, spanish, french, german, and portuguese.
+We are always looking for help with translations, so if you would like to contribute, please contact us in the support server!

+### Prefix

+> rp!settings setprefix <prefix>

+A custom prefix can be configured for your server, this is independent from character prefixes and acts as a general replacement for rp!

+### Character Assumption and Webhooks

+> rp!settings usewebhooks <yes/no>

+When characters are assumed, by default their messages will be replaced by a webhook that has their character's name and icon, with the content of the message.
+This can be disabled by setting usewebhooks to `no`.

+### Disabling and Enabling Commands

+> rp!settings disable <command> <role>
+> rp!settings enable <command> <role>
+> rp!settings clearcommand <command> <role>

+Every command has 3 options, either it is enabled for a given role (bypassing moderator restrictions), disabled for a given role (not bypassing moderator restrictions), or it has no setting, and defers to the default option of whether it is for moderators or not.
+Bot Moderators bypass all settings for disabled and enabled commands.
+For example, if the `character create` command is disabled for `@everyone`, then nobody but moderators may make characters.
+If the command `givemoney` is enabled for the `Money Givers` (any role can be targeted), then anyone with the `Money Givers` role may use the command, in addition to Bot Moderators.
+Use `settings clearcommand` to clear the settings for a command.

+### Guild Costs

+> rp!settings setguildcost <cost>

+Guilds can be configured to require a certain cost to be made by players.
+Players will be charged the given amount when attempting to create a guild.

+### Character Roles

+> rp!character addrole <role> [target]
+> rp!character removerole <role> [target]

+Characters can be given roles for targeting things like giving items, money, and for managing salaries.
+These roles are standard Discord roles, to add a role, you must first create it through Discord.
+Having the Bot Moderator role on a character has no effect.

 ## Characters